CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

     - Remove all "1"
     - Since all other IDs are much larger numbers, it can be assumed that the 1 and 2 stand for "UNKNOWN"/"MISSING DATA" etc.
 - (OFFICER_AGE, AGE_AT_FIO_CORRECTED)
     - The age range lies in between -1 and 243.
-A threshold will be set between 6 and 120.
+A threshold will be set between 8 and 100.
 - (LOCATION_CITY, CITY)
     - Remove NO DATA ENTERED values
 - (OFFICER_ETHNICITY, ETHNICITY)
     - Data is partwise not interpretable.
 - (INCIDENT_REASON.1, FIOFS_REASONS)
     - Replace "INVESTIGATE" with "INVESTIGATION"
+    - Only take first category of reason (before ,)
 - (INCIDENT_REASON, STOP_REASONS)
     - Replaced OTHER (SPECIFY) with OTHER